MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Parameters

 *`Type`*\
-The element data type to be stored in the deque.
+The element data type to be stored in the `deque`.

 *`Allocator`*\
-The type that represents the stored allocator object that encapsulates details about the deque's allocation and deallocation of memory.
+The type that represents the stored allocator object that encapsulates details about the `deque`'s allocation and deallocation of memory.
 This argument is optional, and the default value is **`allocator<Type>`**.

 ## Remarks

 The choice of container type should be based in general on the type of searching and inserting required by the application.
 [Vectors](../standard-library/vector-class.md) should be the preferred container for managing a sequence when random access to any element is at a premium and insertions or deletions of elements are only required at the end of a sequence.
 The performance of the list container is superior when efficient insertions and deletions (in constant time) at any location within the sequence is at a premium.
 Such operations in the middle of the sequence require element copies and assignments proportional to the number of elements in the sequence (linear time).

-Deque reallocation occurs when a member function must insert or erase elements of the sequence:
+`Deque` reallocation occurs when a member function must insert or erase elements of the sequence:

 - If an element is inserted into an empty sequence, or if an element is erased to leave an empty sequence, then iterators earlier returned by [`begin`](#begin) and [`end`](#end) become invalid.

-- If an element is inserted at the first position of the deque, then all iterators, but no references, that designate existing elements become invalid.
+- If an element is inserted at the first position of the `deque`, then all iterators, but no references, that designate existing elements become invalid.

-- If an element is inserted at the end of the deque, then [`end`](#end) and all iterators, but no references, that designate existing elements become invalid.
+- If an element is inserted at the end of the `deque`, then [`end`](#end) and all iterators, but no references, that designate existing elements become invalid.

-- If an element is erased at the front of the deque, only that iterator and references to the erased element become invalid.
+- If an element is erased at the front of the `deque`, only that iterator and references to the erased element become invalid.

-- If the last element is erased from the end of the deque, only that iterator to the final element and references to the erased element become invalid.
+- If the last element is erased from the end of the `deque`, only that iterator to the final element and references to the erased element become invalid.

 Otherwise, inserting or erasing an element invalidates all iterators and references.